Orania: External relations

 Over the years, Orania has been visited by many public figures, including Northern Cape Premier Dipuo Peters (in 2004), Julius Malema (in 2009), Desmond Tutu (in 2010), and former President Jacob Zuma (in 2010).

 In June 2007, the Cape Coloured community of Eersterust, outside Pretoria visited the Afrikaner enclave.
 The groups met to discuss community development and discussed methods of self-governance.
 On 4 July 2007 the town of Orania and the Northern Cape government agreed that all government levels should discuss the question of Orania's self-government.

 Orania and the Xhosa community of Mnyameni signed a cooperation agreement in December 2012, to assist in the development of own institutions and the transfer of knowledge between the communities.

 Members of the Orania Beweging, including its president Carel Boshoff, went on a European tour in 2013, meeting with MPs from the Partij voor de Vrijheid of the Netherlands, the Vlaams Belang party in Belgium and Südtiroler Volkspartei in Italy's South Tyrol province.
 In 2022, representatives of Orania visited politicians and two Parliaments in Europe (The Netherlands and Belgium) to make the case that Afrikaners are a victimised minority in South Africa.

 Boshoff rejected an invitation to the funeral of Afrikaner Weerstandsbeweging (AWB) leader Eugene Terre'Blanche in April 2010, as he saw him as having chosen a path of confrontation and conflict.
 Boshoff IV also noted that the Orania concept was at odds with the baasskap system of the apartheid period.

 In August 2018, the Orania movement met with the previous president, Thabo Mbeki, as part of their public relations efforts.

 In July 2022, two tribal leaders visited Orania on diplomatic missions.
 Representatives from the AmaBhele kaJamangile of the Xhosa people and king Seleka Barolong of the Tswana people met with Orania's leadership.
 The purpose of the visits was ‘to learn more about self-determination’.

 Elections

 Since 1994, citizens of Orania have voted in the six national elections.
 Over the last three elections, Orania had an average vote turnout of 65%, based on registered voters.
-In the South African general elections in 2004, 2009, and 2014, the community voted decisively for the Freedom Front Plus party.
-The four votes recorded for the Economic Freedom Fighters party in the 2014 election elicited a number of comments from South African media.
+In the South African general elections in 2004, 2009, and 2014, the community voted decisively for the right-wing Freedom Front Plus (FFP) party.
+The four votes recorded for the left-wing Economic Freedom Fighters party, who some have accused of anti-white racism, in the 2014 election elicited a number of comments from South African media.